s-matthew-english/laughing-bassoon/README.md

 # Comparative Analysis: go-ethereum vs. quorum

-This document comprises an analysis of the differences between the project directories for go-ethereum and quorum.
+An analysis of the differences between the project directories for go-ethereum and quorum.

 ### How to interpret this document:

+The following JSON-esque tree describes the directory structure of each project.

+Files fall into one of four categories:

+* GO-ETHEREUM ONLY: files found exclusively within the go-ethereum directory, and it's sub-directories

+* QUORUM ONLY: files found exclusively within the quorum directory, and it's sub-directories

+* IDENTICAL FILES: files that are exactly the same in both projects

+* IN BOTH, BUT DIFFERENT: files are found in both projects, but are *not* exactly the same, for these files we provide an addendum entitled 'RELATIVE DIFFERENCE', which describes the degree to which the files are divergent between the two projects

 GO-ETHEREUM ONLY: 124